jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

 ### Interdependent Library Development: `conda` + `uv pip`

 An exception to the above is when I'm working on multiple libraries with interconnected dependencies.
 For example the other day I was debugging a failing test in `dask.distributed`.
-To investigate this I had both `dask` and `distirbuted` installed from source.
+To investigate this I had both `dask` and `distributed` installed from source.
 I then discovered the bug was in a dependency of `distributed` called `tblib`.
 So I wanted to have all three installed from source, then I needed to [make changes to `tblib`](https://github.com/ionelmc/python-tblib/pull/85) while running the test suite from `distributed`, all in the same environment.

 For these situations I find the `conda` environment model of having named environments stored in a central location more helpful.
 I didn't want environments stored within the `dask`, `distributed` or `tblib` directories, which is how `pixi` and `uv` feel most natural.
 I just want to create an environment, specify a Python version, and use `uv pip install -e .` to install each project from their locally cloned git repo.
 I use `uv pip` because the functionality is the same as `pip` just way faster.